| November 2018 update

 Often, when it comes to yarn – particularly hand-dyed or rare breeds – I hear the following words ring out, in high-pitched & often disgusted tones…

-And yes, it is true, there are some over-inflated price tags out there.
-I’ve stated my case before on why I think some wools are worth a higher price tag, but I am aware that a lot of knitters use acrylic or wool blends simply to keep down on the cost of their
+And yes, it is true, there are some larger yarn price tags out there that are outside what many of us have to spend on yarn, but I am also aware that a lot of knitters use acrylic or wool blends simply to keep down on the cost of their

 Jamieson & Smith

 Firstly, (I wouldn’t be allowed to call myself a Shetlander or a knitter if I didn’t remind you about…) Jamieson & Smith.
 Their Shetland jumper weight (4ply) is available from £2.85 (25g/125yards) in a wealth of dyed and natural colours.
 This is a lovely yarn for those who love a really “sheepy” wool.
 Perfect for Fair Isle, awesome for shawls, socks and other accessories too.
 When you visit the website, or are lucky enough to visit the shop, it is the perfect sweetie shop for colour lovers.